The high-dimensional asymptotics of first order methods with random data

 \subsection{Flow with planted signal}

-At first glance, it may appear that Theorem \ref{thm:StateEvolution} does not apply to gradient flow in the examples above because $\by$ is not independent of $\bX$, whereas the noise $\bz$ in Theorem \ref{thm:StateEvolution} is independent of $\bX$.
-In fact, gradient flow in these examples can be represented as a cross-section of a flow of the form \eqref{eq:GeneralFlow} on a higher dimensional space, so that its DMFT is a instance of Theorem \ref{thm:StateEvolution}.
+At first glance, it may appear that Theorem \ref{thm:StateEvolution} does not apply in general to gradient flow in the examples above because $\by$ is not independent of $\bX$, whereas the noise $\bz$ in Theorem \ref{thm:StateEvolution} is independent of $\bX$.
+In fact, as we shall explain below, gradient flow in these examples can be represented as a cross-section of a flow of the form \eqref{eq:GeneralFlow} on a higher dimensional space, so that its DMFT is an instance of Theorem \ref{thm:StateEvolution}.

 First note that the cost functions above can be written as

 for a suitable function $\Ls:(\reals^k)^2\to \reals$.
 For instance, in the generalized linear model, we set $k=1$ and $\Ls(r,w;z) = \Ls_0(r,\varphi(w,z))$.